expo/expo/docs/pages/build-reference/infrastructure.md

 > **Note:**
 >
-> If you do not provide `image` in **eas.json** your build is going to use `default` image, but in some cases, we are selecting a more appropriate image based on SDK version or react-native version.
+> If you do not provide `image` in **eas.json**, your build will use `default` image.
+However, in some cases, we select a more appropriate image based on the Expo SDK version or React Native version.
 You can check what image is used for a build in the "Spin up build environment" build logs section.

 ## Android build server configurations